-To earn a bachelor's degree, a student must complete at least 12 course units at The College of New Jersey.
+To earn a bachelor's degree, a student must complete at least 12 of their course units at The College of New Jersey.
 Normally the student's last eight course units must be taken at the College.
 No more than three course units in the senior year may be earned away from the College.
 Such enrollment must be expressly approved in advance by the student's department and the Office of Records and Registration.
-National Student Exchange and study abroad under the auspices of TCNJ meet the senior year residence requirement.
+National Student Exchange and study abroad under the auspices of The College of New Jersey meet the senior year residence requirement.